ACADEMIC CALENDER consists of two Semesters at all Russian universities:

-First semester starts on the 1st of September every year.
+- First Semester starts on September 1 every year.

-Second semester starts on the 1st of February every year.
+- Second Semester starts on February 1 every year.

 Each term lasts for 20 weeks, its 9th and 18th weeks are intended for module testing, the 10th and 20th weeks – for semester testing.

-All Universities of the Russian Federation enroll International students for all faculties in first semester which starts on the 1st of September.
+All Universities of the Russian Federation enroll international students for all faculties in the first semester that starts on September 1.

 First-year students who are going to join any course taught in English are allowed to join later (due to delay in getting Visa or any other serious reasons).

-Some of our partner Russian universities also enroll international students in second semester.
+Some our partner Russian Universities enroll international students in second semester as well.

 OFFICIAL HOLIDAYS OF THE RUSSIAN FEDERATION:

 New Year's Day is one of the most favorite holidays in Russia.
 On the New Year's Eve Russians decorate fir-trees, hide presents for each other underneath them, make fireworks, cook delicious meals, set the table and celebrate in the joyous company of family and friends.
-The essential part of this holiday is Farther Frost and his granddaughter "Snegurochka" (a snow girl).
-For the first time this holiday was proclaimed by Peter The Great's order dated back to January 20th, 1700.
 Nowadays many people in Russia celebrate coming of the New Year twice – on January 1st and 14th (which corresponds to January 1st in the Julian calendar, used in Russia before 1918).

 Defender of the Fatherland Day, also known as The Army Day, or Men's Day, is a tribute to all the generations of Russian soldiers from the ancient times till modern days, to all those who courageously defended the Motherland from invaders.
 On this day the entire masculine population – from boys to old men – receive special greetings and presents.
 Women have a wonderful opportunity to show their warmest and kindest feelings to the loved ones and to indulge them with sings of attention and affection.

-Spring and Labour Celebration traces its history back to May 1st, 1886, when the workers of Chicago went on strike and demanded the workday to be cut from 15 hours down to 8 hours.
+Spring and Labor Celebration traces its history back to May 1st, 1886, when the workers of Chicago went on strike and demanded the workday to be cut from 15 hours down to 8 hours.
 In Russia this holiday was celebrated for the first time on May 1st, 1890 as the International Workers' Solidarity Day.
-In 1997 it received its current name.

 Victory Day is one of the most sacred holidays for the Russian people.
 Russia commemorates dozens of millions of its countrymen fallen in World War II on this day.
 Flowers and wreaths are laid on the wartime graves.
 Veterans come out into the streets wearing their military decorations and medals.
 The entire nation pays tribute to the eternal sacrifice that ensured its future.

-Russia Day celebrates the adoption in 1991 of the Declaration of Sovereignty of the Russian Federation, which opened the current page in the history book of our country and is considered to be its official National Holiday.
+Day of Russia celebrates the adoption in 1991 of the Declaration of Sovereignty of the Russian Federation, which opened the current page in the history book of the country and is considered to be its official National Holiday.

 Unity Day, though being a newly adopted holiday, refers to a critical point in Russian history and honors the liberation of Moscow on November 4th, 1612 from the Polish invaders – in great manifestation of the national unity – by a people's army consisting of all classes of the Russian society.